Brand development that increases sales velocity, guaranteed.

 The company introduced the new slogan, “Movement that inspires,” highlighting its ambition to inspire change and innovation in the automotive industry.
 Similarly, KIA revamped its approach to car design, shifting from conservative to bold and attention-grabbing designs.
 The new designs aimed to make KIA vehicles stand out on the streets.

 This marketing strategy helped KIA successfully reposition itself as a forward-thinking and innovative brand, attracting attention from consumers and industry experts.
-Moreover, the bold new logo design helped the company catch car enthusiasts’ attention.
+Moreover, the bold new logo design effectively caught the attention of car enthusiasts.

 Lessons Learned from these Rebranding Examples